 - IT skills;

-- a high level of emotional intelligence to manage the emotional and distressing situations that may be encountered.
+- a high level of emotional intelligence to manage the emotional and distressing situations you may encounter.

-The National Health Service (NHS) employs approximately 90% of diagnostic radiographers.
-They work mainly in the radiology and imaging departments of hospitals, although some work in GP surgeries and clinics.
+Approximately 90% of all radiographers in the UK are employed by the NHS.
+You'll work mainly in the radiology and imaging departments of hospitals, although it's possible to work in GP surgeries and clinics.

 Look for job vacancies at:

 - NHS Jobs and the websites of individual NHS trusts.